symfony/symfony-docs/components/cache/cache_items.rst

 Cache Item Expiration
 ~~~~~~~~~~~~~~~~~~~~~

-By default cache items are stored permanently.
+By default, cache items are stored permanently.
 In practice, this "permanent
 storage" can vary greatly depending on the type of cache being used, as
 explained in the :doc:`/components/cache/cache_pools` article.